Nowadays, you can get a website up and running in a few minutes. But there’s a difference between a website being live

 Short sentences are easier to read.

-If you bombard visitors with text all over the screen — and make those sentences hard to read, they won’t know where to start reading and won’t be able to digest your content.
+Don’t bombard visitors with big chunks of text.
+They won’t know where to start reading and won’t be able to digest your content.

 Mix it up.
 If you need a long sentence, follow it with a short one.
 Variety helps.

 4. Try shorter paragraphs

 Use paragraph breaks to your advantage.
 It’s okay to write longer paragraphs, but I like to keep my homepage paragraphs to a few sentences.